IRS Garnishment Help—NYC, New York

 You’ll need to obtain an IRS Wage Garnishment Release to stop the garnishment by setting up a payment plan, filing an Offer in Compromise, or even filing for bankruptcy.
 Depending on the size of your debt, the IRS may require financial statements when establishing your payment plan.

-True Resolve Tax Professionals has seasoned experts in Denver, Colorado, who understand the nuances of IRS wage garnishment and alternative payment options and can quickly determine the best course of action for your specific situation.
+True Resolve Tax Professionals has seasoned IRS experts in NYC, New York, who understand the nuances of IRS wage garnishment and alternative payment options and can quickly determine the best course of action for your specific situation.
 Don’t spend one more day trying to manage an imposing garnishment structure.